Slackadays/Chata/README.md

 A keyword is a symbol with an assigned meaning in a Chata implementation.

+An action is a collection of symbols and keywords that contains the following in this order:
+- the keyword `action`
+- a valid name
+- optionally, variables in the format `type name` separated by a comma (`,`) character
+- an opening curly bracket symbol (`{`)
+- Chata code
+- a closing curly bracket symbol (`}`)

 **`Note`** An action is like a function in regular programming languages, but because functions in Chata have a slightly different way of working, we call them actions instead.

 A Chata program is at least one action with name "main."